 Health Savings Accounts Offer Tax-Sheltered Investing

-And whatever you don’t spend in your HSA account can simply be carried forward and invested in much the same way as an IRA.
-You can hold the funds in safe, interest-bearing bank accounts, or with investment platforms that allow you to either invest in mutual funds or engage in self-directed investing in just about any asset classes you want.
+Whatever you don’t spend in your HSA account can simply be carried forward and invested in much the same way as an IRA.
+You can hold the funds in safe, interest-bearing bank accounts, or with investment platforms that allow you to either invest in mutual funds or engage in self-directed investing in just about any asset class you want.

 Since the investment income is tax-sheltered, it can build up just like a retirement account.
 And whatever you don’t spend out of the account between now and retirement can help provide for you in your old age.

-If you don’t have an HSA account right now, there’s no time like the present to take advantage of this major benefit that’s available to nearly all taxpayers.
+If you don’t have an HSA account right now, there’s no time like the present to take advantage of this major benefit that’s available to anyone with an HDHP insurance plan.
 It’s just a matter of selecting the best places to open an HSA.
 Use this guide as a starting point and make it happen.